Protecting Employers Since 1985

 - “Fewer than 3% of covered worksites reported suspicion of FMLA misuse.”

 These survey results contrast starkly with surveys taken by business organizations and notably do not reflect the experiences of Wessels Sherman’s attorneys since the inception of the FMLA 20 years ago.
-Employers familiar with our firm’s unique phone consultation program call attorneys in any of our five offices throughout the Upper Midwest daily for legal advice on a wide variety of problems and issues involved with the FMLA.
+Employers familiar with our firm’s unique phone consultation program call attorneys in any of our four offices throughout the Upper Midwest daily for legal advice on a wide variety of problems and issues involved with the FMLA.
 Examples of calls frequently made include suspected abuse of intermittent leave, proper handling of the certification process and how to address an employee’s health care provider.
 Additionally, our attorneys regularly speak at seminars where employers express their frustration with difficulties administering the FMLA.
 Most recently in February and on March 7th Attorneys James Sherman presented an all day in-depth FMLA seminar for Lorman Educational Services.
 To date we have yet to identify any employers who took part in the DOL’s FMLA survey nor have we found one employer who agrees with its survey results or the conclusion that “FMLA is working.”

 Contrary to the DOL, based on daily conversations with business owners and human resources personnel, lawyers find that most employers do find the FMLA hard to administer/understand, that employees do abuse the FMLA and, contrary to the DOL’s assertion, 24% of FMLA leave being intermittent is a high percentage.
 In sum, we believe that over the course of the past 20 years the FMLA has been and continues to be a difficult and complex law for employers to administer.